tnramalho/rockets/ARCHITECTURE.md

 }

-// Example of a service interface extending multiple mutate interfaces export interface UserMutateServiceInterface extends CreateOneInterface<UserCreatableInterface, UserEntityInterface>,
+// Example of a service interface extending multiple mutate interfaces
+// When to use:
+// - Use CreateOneInterface when you need to create new entities (e.g. user registration, product creation)
+// - Use UpdateOneInterface when you need to partially update existing entities (e.g. profile updates)
+// - Use ReplaceOneInterface when you need to completely replace entities (e.g. bulk imports)
+// - Use RemoveOneInterface when you need to delete entities (e.g. account deletion)
+// - Combine multiple interfaces when your service needs different mutation capabilities
+// - Can be applied to any domain entity that requires CRUD operations (Users, Products, Orders etc) export interface UserMutateServiceInterface extends CreateOneInterface<UserCreatableInterface, UserEntityInterface>,
     UpdateOneInterface<UserUpdatableInterface & ReferenceIdInterface, UserEntityInterface>,